 Tinnitus can dramatically impact on your quality of life and can be hard to adapt to.
 However, as with everything in life, we can choose how we react to it.
-If we fight our tinnitus and try to deny it, we are more likely to struggle.
+If we fight against our tinnitus, we are more likely to struggle.

 But, if we learn to accept it and live with it, habituation to tinnitus can become easier.
 Whatever type of sounds you experience – hissing, whistling, humming or buzzing – by following the ten tips above, coping with tinnitus should become easier.
 Hopefully, as is the case with myself, tinnitus will just become another part of your life, and not a dominating factor. •

 Main image: shutterstock/aleks333

 Are you a happiness.com member yet?
 Sign up for free now to:Resilience | Gratitude | Self-care